Internet activism: Ethics

 With internet technology vastly changing existing and introducing new mechanisms by which to attain, share and employ information, internet activism raises ethical issues for consideration.
 Proponents contend internet activism serves as an outlet for social progress but only if personal and professional ethics are employed.
 Supporters of online activism claim new information and communications technologies help increase the political power of activist groups that would otherwise have less resources.
 Proponents along this line of thinking claim the most effective use of online activism is its use in conjunction with more traditional or historical activism activities.
 Conversely, critics worry about facts and beliefs becoming indistinct in online campaigns and about "sectors of online activism [being] more self-interested than socially interested."
 These critics warn against the manipulation commonplace to online activism for private or personal interests such as exploiting charities for monetary gain, influencing voters in the political arena and inflating self-importance or effectiveness.
 In this sense, the ethical implication is that activism becomes descriptive rather than transformative of society.
 One of these reviewers suggests seven pitfalls to beware of in internet activism: "self-promotion at the expense of the movement... unsolicited bulk email...
 Hacktivism... violating copyright... nagging... violating privacy... and being scary."
-Many of the ethical criticisms against the prevalence of online activism are further discussed in the criticisms section of this article.

 Criticism

 Demographic issues

 Critics argue that Internet activism faces the same challenges as other aspects of the digital divide, particularly the global digital divide.
 Some say it gives disproportionate representation to those with greater access or technological ability.
 Groups that may be disadvantaged by the move to activist activity online are those that have limited access to technologies, or lack the technological literacy to engage meaningfully online; these include ethnic and racial minorities, those of lower socioeconomic status, those with lower levels of education, and the elderly.
 Issues like racism and sexism are issues that internet activists reportedly deal with.

 A study looked at the impact of Social Networking Sites (SNS) on various demographics and their political activity.
-Not surprisingly college students used SNS for political activity the most but this was followed by a more unlikely group, those that had not completed high school.
-In addition the probability for non-White citizens to consume political information was shown to be higher than that of Whites.
-These two outcomes go in the face of normal predictors of political activity.
-Despite these surprising findings older generations, men and whites showed the highest levels of political mobilization.
+College students used SNS for political activity the most, followed by a more unlikely group, those that had not graduated high school.
+The probability for non-white citizens to consume political information was shown to be higher than that of whites.
+Despite these findings, older generations, men and white people showed the highest levels of political mobilization.
 Acts of political mobilization, such as fundraising, volunteering, protesting require the most continued interest, resources and knowledge (Nam, 2010).